kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

    ```
    Output should look similar to the image below:
    ![](img/wsrep_incoming_addresses.png)
+   **NOTE:** The commands above can be executed from any server node that has successfully joined the cluster.
-5. Jump to step 6 in the [MariaDB Server Node Main Content Setup](#mariadb-server-node-main-content-steps) section.
+4. Jump to step 6 in the [MariaDB Server Node Main Content Setup](#mariadb-server-node-main-content-steps) section.

 ## Galera Arbitrator Setup
 This only needs to be configured on one of the server nodes, **mdb-03** will be selected since it's the odd number node, and the donor node.